Impact:

 1) Informing evidence-based policy and practice in community-based care.
-As lead of the Balance of Care (BoC) Research and Evaluation Group, a collaborative of academic researchers and graduate students based in IHPME, Paul has headed projects in 12 of Ontario’s 14 LHINs, and in First Nations communities, examining community-based options for supporting high needs older persons, children and informal caregivers appropriately and cost-effectively in community settings.
+As past lead of the Balance of Care (BoC) Research and Evaluation Group, a collaborative of academic researchers and graduate students based in IHPME, Paul headed projects in 12 of Ontario’s 14 LHINs, and in First Nations communities, examining community-based options for supporting high needs older persons, children and informal caregivers appropriately and cost-effectively in community settings.
 The results have been used by planners and policy-makers across Ontario to guide new investments in community-based services and supportive housing.

 2) Catalysing knowledge transfer.
-As Co-Chair of the Canadian Research Network for Care in the Community (www.CRNCC.ca), Paul has engaged with providers, planners and consumers from across the care continuum, and with other knowledge networks, to bring together leading international experts around cutting-edge topics including health equity, care integration, supportive housing, informal caregiving, and sexuality and aging.
+As previous Co-Chair of the Canadian Research Network for Care in the Community (www.CRNCC.ca), Paul engaged with providers, planners and consumers from across the care continuum, and with other knowledge networks, to bring together leading international experts around cutting-edge topics including health equity, care integration, supportive housing, informal caregiving, and sexuality and aging.
 Results have been disseminated in web-cast symposia, special workshops, on the CRNN website and through an e-newsletter, spurring documented on-the-ground innovations in areas including seniors’ housing and caregiver supports.

 A Conceptual Model of Clinical Practice Guideline Implementation: The Case Study of Long term Care in Ontario